Reiki Melbourne (Daylesford) Banner

 That said, it is not always bad to progress quickly.
 If you are ready, there is no point dogmatically holding back because a rulebook somewhere tells you to do so.

 Take Mrs Takata, the founder of Western Reiki, for example.
 She was attuned to Level 1 in 1936, Level 2 in 1937 and went on to get her Master Level in 1938.
 In other words, she did it all in approximately two years.
 And she could do that successfully - despite not having done any energy work beforehand - because for those two years Reiki became the centre of her life.
-She practised it.
+She practiced it.
 She lived it.
 She embodied it.

 Timeframes will therefore vary from person to person.
 How quickly you can take the next level will depend on how much practice you do; what innate talent you have; how energetically evolved you were before learning Reiki – and many other such things.